-The batteries make it possible for a home to go off-grid.
+Batteries cost between $4,000 and $14,000 for each installation.
+Batteries are what makes it possible for a home to go off-grid.
 They collect excess energy and store it for later.
 This stored energy powers your home at night and when the sun’s energy is insufficient.
-Batteries cost between $4,000 - $14,000 for each installation.
 Several battery types can be used as a backup system with on-grid setups, but going off-grid can currently only be reliably achieved with flooded lead-acid batteries (FLA) and lithium-ion batteries.

 |Type of Solar Battery||Average Costs (Material Only)|

 |Lead Acid (FLA)||$4,000 - $6,000|